rovast/awesome-stars/README.md

 *   [moment/moment](https://github.com/moment/moment) - Parse, validate, manipulate, and display dates in javascript.
 *   [CodeSeven/toastr](https://github.com/CodeSeven/toastr) - Simple javascript toast notifications
 *   [laravel-mix/laravel-mix](https://github.com/laravel-mix/laravel-mix) - The power of webpack, distilled for the rest of us.
-*   [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
-Packs many modules into a few bundled assets.
-Code Splitting allows for loading parts of the application on demand.
-Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
-*   [ruanyf/webpack-demos](https://github.com/ruanyf/webpack-demos) - a collection of simple demos of Webpack

 ## Objective-C